boschresearch/GeodesicMotionSkills/README.md

-Geodesic Motion Generator
+Geodesic Motion Skills
 =========================

-This repository constains the code for the paper *Learning Riemannian Manifolds for Geodesic Motion Skills* submitted at Robotics: Science and Systems 2021 conference.
+This repository constains the code for the paper *Learning Riemannian Manifolds for Geodesic Motion Skills* published at Robotics: Science and Systems 2021 conference.

 **Warning**: The development of this framework is ongoing, and thus some substantial changes might occur.
 Sorry for the inconvenience.